 A dataset $\dataset$ satisfies the \emph{Generalized Axiom of Revealed Preference (GARP)} if for every (finite) sequence $(\bar{p}_1,\bar{x}_1),\ldots,(\bar{p}_k,\bar{x}_k)\in\dataset$, if for every $i\in\{1,2,\ldots,k\!-\!1\}$ it holds that $\bar{p_i}\cdot\bar{x}_{i+1}\le\bar{p_i}\cdot\bar{x}_i$, then $\bar{p}_k\cdot\bar{x}_1\ge\bar{p}_k\cdot\bar{x}_k$.
 It is straightforward from the definitions that satisfying GARP is a precondition for rationalizability (indeed, otherwise we would have for any rationalizing utility function $u$ that $u(\bar{x}_1)\ge u(\bar{x}_2)\ge\cdots\ge u(\bar{x}_k)>u(\bar{x}_1)$).
 In a celebrated result, \citet{afriat67} showed that GARP is also a sufficient condition for rationalizability of a finite dataset---and furthermore GARP is a sufficient condition for rationalizability of such a dataset by a utility function with many properties that are often assumed in simple economic models.
 This finding implies that the standard economic model of consumer choice has no testable implications beyond GARP.

 \begin{theorem}[\citealp{afriat67}] A finite dataset $\dataset\subseteq\datapoints$ satisfies GARP if and only if it is rationalizable.
-Moreover, when GARP holds there exists a utility function that rationalizes $\dataset$ that is continuous, concave, nondecreasing, and strictly increases when all coordinates strictly increase. \end{theorem}
+Moreover, when GARP holds there exists a utility function that rationalizes $\dataset$ that is continuous, concave, nondecreasing, and strictly increasing when all coordinates strictly increase. \end{theorem}

 There are well-known examples of infinite datasets that are generated by quasiconcave utility functions but may not be rationalized by a concave utility function \cite[see][]{aumann1975values,reny2013simple}. \citet{kannai2004individual} and \citet{apartsin2006demand} provide necessary conditions, stronger than GARP, for rationalizability by a concave function.
-Recently, \citet{reny2015} unified the literature and clarified the boundaries of \citeauthor{afriat67}'s theorem when datasets are infinite by showing that GARP is indeed necessary and sufficient for rationalization of even infinite datasets---and in fact, GARP also guarantees rationalizability by a utility function with many desired properties (yet not all the properties that are attainable in the finite case).
+Recently, \citet{reny2015} unified the literature and clarified the boundaries of \citeauthor{afriat67}'s theorem by showing that GARP is indeed necessary and sufficient for rationalization of even infinite datasets---and in fact, GARP also guarantees rationalizability by a utility function with many desired properties (yet not all the properties that are attainable in the finite case).

 \begin{theorem}[\citealp{reny2015}] A (possibly infinite) dataset $\dataset\subseteq\datapoints$ satisfies GARP if and only if it is rationalizable.
-Moreover, when GARP holds there exists a utility function that rationalizes $\dataset$ that is quasiconcave and nondecreasing, and strictly increases when all coordinates strictly increase. \end{theorem}
+Moreover, when GARP holds there exists a utility function that rationalizes $\dataset$ that is quasiconcave, nondecreasing, and strictly increasing when all coordinates strictly increase. \end{theorem}